Giving Circle Investment Process

 • Tracking and evaluation of program implementation

-• Dedication to advancing racial equity
+• Dedication to advancing equity

 • Commitment to collaboration